open-telemetry/opentelemetry-specification/specification/common/common.md

 Attributes SHOULD preserve the order in which they're set.

-Attribute values expressing a numerical value of zero, an empty string, or an empty array are considered meaningful and MUST be stored and passed on to processors / exporters.
-Attribute values of `null` are considered to be not set and get discarded as if that `Attribute` has never been created.
+Attribute values expressing `null`, a numerical value of zero, an empty string, or an empty array are considered meaningful and MUST be stored and passed on to processors / exporters.

-As an exception to this, if overwriting of values is supported, this results in removing the attribute.
+If exporters do not support exporting `null` values, they SHOULD discard the attribute as if it was never there in the first place.
+They SHOULD NOT replace it with any value that would be valid for some non-null attribute type (using default values like an empty string, `0` or a `false`, for example, could cause wrong interpretations on the consumer side more likely than not sending the attribute at all).

 `null` values within arrays MUST be preserved as-is (i.e., passed on to span processors / exporters as `null`).
-If exporters do not support exporting `null` values, they MAY replace those values by 0, `false`, or empty strings.
+If exporters do not support exporting `null` values in arrays, they MAY replace those values by 0, `false`, or empty strings.
 This is required for map/dictionary structures represented as two arrays with indices that are kept in sync (e.g., two attributes `header_keys` and `header_values`, both containing an array of strings to represent a mapping